natgo/wt-wiki-scraper/wikitext-transpiled/ground/PT-76%20(Sweden).md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Swedish light tank {{Battle-rating}}.
 It was introduced in [[Update "Fire and Ice"]].
 It is identical to the [[PT-76B]] found in the Russian Tech Tree.

+The PT-76B, as a light tank, has paper-thin armour but also has a powerful main gun that can engage most tanks at its battle rating.
+Its amphibious nature means that the tank can cover terrain and paths not normally travelled by land vehicles, allowing flexibilities on certain maps featuring water bodies.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}